guoxiliu/umesh-wald/README.md

   owned cells, but with the same vertex array af if also the ghost cells had been tessellated, too.

+## Extract Iso-Surface

+Runs a (parallel) iso-surface extration algorithm, and constucts a new umesh containing only triangles for the chosen ios-surface value.

+Notes:

+- Algorithm is parallelized, and pretty fast, but may use quite some memory during extraction.

+- for the CLI tool you can choose whether to emit an OBJ file with the surface, of a ".umesh" file with a umesh that contains only triangles.

+- algorithm can hnadle both tet and general unstructured meshes.

+Also available programmatically via `umesh::extractIsoSurface(mesh, isoValue)`.

 ## Compute Shared-Face Connectivity

 ## Compute Outer Shell